r-lib/gtable/README.md

       > g <- gtable_add_rows(g, sum(axis_t1$children[[2]]$heights), pos = 4)
       > g <- gtable_add_grob(g, axis_t1$children[[2]], 5, 4, clip = "off", name="axis_t1")

 We also have to remove the old grob(s) and remove the old grobs' row (so there isn't extra space below our chart).
-I'm going to pretend we've already copied all the axes and go ahead and remove all three bottom axes just to demonstrate.
-'NB!:' The row we're removing is no longer #6 because we added a row above it.
+I'm going to pretend we've already copied all the axes and go ahead and remove all three bottom axes just to demonstrate. **NB!:** The row we're removing is no longer #6 because we added a row above it.
 It's now row 7.

       > g <- gtable_rm_grob(g, names = c('axis_b-1', 'axis_b-2', 'axis_b-3'))
       > g <- gtable_rm_rows(g, 7)